Can You Square A Negative Number

 • Number Line: The number line is a visual representation of all real numbers, extending infinitely in both positive and negative directions from zero.
 Squaring a negative number can be visualized as reflecting the negative number across zero and then multiplying its absolute value by itself.

 • Absolute Value: The absolute value of a number is its distance from zero on the number line, regardless of direction.
 It is denoted as |a|.
-For example, |-3| = 3.
+As an example, |-3| = 3.
 When squaring a number, the sign is effectively removed because you are multiplying the absolute value of the number by itself.

 • Complex Numbers: While squaring a real negative number results in a positive number, the concept of negative numbers under the square root leads to complex numbers.
-For example, √(-1) is defined as the imaginary unit i, where i^2 = -1.
+As an example, √(-1) is defined as the imaginary unit i, where i^2 = -1.
 Complex numbers extend the real number system and are essential in many areas of mathematics and physics.

 • Order of Operations: The order of operations (PEMDAS/BODMAS) is crucial in evaluating mathematical expressions correctly.
 Parentheses/Brackets, Exponents/Orders, Multiplication and Division (from left to right), Addition and Subtraction (from left to right).
 Following the correct order ensures that squaring is performed before other operations, leading to accurate results.